Catch delivery failure before schedules break.

 See them all in one place.

 Open the Projects tab to see every project's health, forecast, slack, utilization, and alerts in a single table.
 Switch the header selector to Program view and every tab — Dashboard, Scope, Alerts, Risks, Actions, Epics, Team & Capacity, What-If — rolls up across every project you manage.
-Register cross-project dependencies and run draft what-if scenarios you can save and compare.
+Register cross-project dependencies here too.
+The table is a read-only overview — to model program-level changes (adding people, scope, a slowdown) use the What-If tab's All Projects view.

-The Team Allocation Matrix below the projects table splits each member across the program's projects: each cell shows the percent of that member's capacity dedicated to the project, paired with an editable “= X pts/hrs” computed value — edit either, the other follows. Σ percent totals per row flag over-allocation independently for hours and points.
-Capacity changes (Pts/Wk, Hrs/Wk) update every “= X” display live without re-entering allocations.
+The Team Allocation Matrix below the projects table splits each member across the program's projects: each cell shows the percent of that member's capacity dedicated to the project, paired with a “= X” computed value labelled per period (pts/sprint or h/wk). Σ percent totals per row flag over-allocation independently for hours and points.
+(Allocations are edited in the Team & Capacity tab's Alloc popover; here they're shown read-only.)

 A critical chain diagram shows the resource-constrained path to delivery across all projects — which issue is blocking everything else, and who is the bottleneck.